smecsia/kotlin-standalone/README.md

 ## Drawbacks

-There is a `src/util` directory containing parts of a standard jdk source files + primitive thread pool implementation.
-The reason for this is that Avian does not implement many parts of a Java standard library.
+There is a `src/util` directory containing the primitive thread pool and blocking queue implementations, that should be easily found within the java standard library.
+The reason for this is that Avian does not implement many parts of jdk and we have to "reinvent a wheel" for some features.

 ## Advanced settings